Byzantine–Seljuk wars

-The Byzantine–Seljuk wars were a series of conflicts in the Middle Ages between the Byzantine Empire and the Seljuk Sultanate.
-They shifted the balance of power in Asia Minor and Syria from the Byzantines to the Seljuk dynasty.
-Riding from the steppes of Central Asia, the Seljuks replicated tactics practiced by the Huns hundreds of years earlier against a similar Roman opponent but now combining it with new-found Islamic zeal.
-In many ways, the Seljuk resumed the conquests of the Muslims in the Byzantine–Arab Wars initiated by the Rashidun, Umayyad and Abbasid Caliphates in the Levant, North Africa and Asia Minor.
+The Byzantine–Seljuk wars were a series of conflicts in the Middle Ages between the Byzantine Empire and the Seljuk Empire.
+They shifted the balance of power in Asia Minor, Armenia and Syria, sparking multiple wars for control over these regions, including the Crusades.
+These conflicts lasted until the collapse of the Sultanate of Rum in 1308.

-The Battle of Manzikert of 1071 is widely regarded as the turning point against the Byzantines in their war against the Seljuks.
-The battle opened up Anatolia for further Turkish migrations and settlements.
-The Byzantine military was of questionable quality before 1071 with regular Turkish incursions overrunning the failing theme system.
-Even after Manzikert, Byzantine rule over Asia Minor did not end immediately, nor were any heavy concessions levied by the Turks on their opponents – it took another 20 years before the Turks were in control of the entire Anatolian peninsula and not for long either.
+The Battle of Manzikert of 1071 is widely regarded as the turning point of the wars.
+The battle opened up Anatolia for further Turkoman raids, migrations and settlements.
+The Byzantine military had declined in manpower and equipment prior to 1071, with constant Turkoman incursions overrunning the failing Thematic System.
+After Manzikert, Byzantine rule over Asia Minor did not end immediately, nor were any heavy concessions levied by the Seljuks on their opponents.
+It took another two decades before the Seljuks, Turkomans, Danishmendids and Chaka were in control of most of the Anatolian peninsula, before they were repulsed from the coastlines.

-During the course of the war, the Seljuk Turks and their allies attacked the Fatimid Caliphate of Egypt, capturing Jerusalem and catalyzing the call for the First Crusade.
-Crusader assistance to the Byzantine Empire was mixed with treachery and looting, although substantial gains were made in the First Crusade.
-Within a hundred years of Manzikert, the Byzantines had successfully driven back the Seljuk Turks from the coasts of Asia Minor and extended their influence right down to Palestine and even Egypt.
-Later, the Byzantines were unable to extract any more assistance, and the Fourth Crusade even led to the sack of Constantinople in 1204.
-Before the conflict ended, the Seljuks managed to take more territory from the weakened Empire of Nicaea until the sultanate itself was taken over by the Mongols, leading to the rise of the ghazi and the conclusive Byzantine–Ottoman wars.
+During the course of the war, the Seljuks and their allies attacked the Fatimid Caliphate of Egypt, capturing the religious center of Jerusalem and catalyzing the call for the First Crusade by Pope Urban II, after Alexios I Komnenos asked for military assistance.
+Within a hundred years, the Byzantines had successfully driven back the Seljuks from the coasts of Asia Minor and extended their influence to the Levant.
+Following the Fourth Crusade however, and the sack of Constantinople in 1204, the Byzantine Empire became fractured, beginning the Struggle for Constantinople.
+Before the conflict ended, the Seljuks managed to raid and conquer more territory from the weakened Empire of Nicaea, until the Sultanate itself was taken over by the Mongols, leading to the fall of Rum and the rise of the Ghazis, and the conclusive Byzantine–Ottoman wars.